monksoftware/web/web_timeline/README.rst

 the value that represents the block.
 You can also click on the group name to edit the involved record directly.

-Making double click on the selected record, you would be able to edit it.
-Making double click on a free area, you will create a record taking the group and the start date where you click as initial data.
+Double-click on the record to edit it.
+Double-click in open area to create a new record with the group and start date linked to the area you clicked in.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas